Design with Canva's Free Version

 Now you'll notice that where your blank Pinterest Design is now filled with the layout you chose.

-1. You most likely don't want the text or maybe even the colors to remain the same.
+You most likely don't want the text or maybe even the colors to remain the same.
 The first thing I do is play with color.
 On the far left are the choices for search, layouts, elements, text, background and uploads.
 I choose background and either just change the color or scrolling down there are patterns.
 Again I'm only looking for those marked free.
 The patterns can also be changed to any color you like.
+This is also where you can use images for your background either by uploading your own or using the free photos Canva offers.

 When you click on the color square for either a background, text or elements in your Canva graphic you'll see a + sign.
 When you click on this you'll get a color wheel where you can just click around to find a color you like or a slide tool to adjust the selected color to be darker or lighter.
 You'll also see a place where you can just put in the color code to your favorite color.
 If this is completely foreign to you then you'll like the next tutorial I'm planning about color!